wandb/docs/docs/guides/tables/intro.md

 <CTAButtons productLink="https://wandb.ai/wandb/examples/reports/AlphaFold-ed-Proteins-in-W-B-Tables--Vmlldzo4ODc0MDc" colabLink="https://colab.research.google.com/github/wandb/examples/blob/master/colabs/datasets-predictions/W%26B_Tables_Quickstart.ipynb"/>

 Use W&B Tables to visualize and query tabular data.
+For example:

+* Compare how different models perform on the same test set
+* Identify patterns in your data
 * Look at sample model predictions visually
 * Query to find commonly misclassified examples
-* Compare how different models perform on the same test set
-* Identify higher level patterns in your data, like an under-represented class

-Here is [an example Table](https://wandb.ai/av-team/mlops-course-001) with interactive semantic segmentation and calculated metrics.
 ![](/images/data_vis/tables_sample_predictions.png)
+The above image shows a table with semantic segmentation and custom metrics.
+View this table here in this [sample project from the W&B ML Course](https://wandb.ai/av-team/mlops-course-001).

 ## How it works